Jackahuahua Breed Summary

 |Coat||Short and Dense|

 |Common health issues||Patella luxation, Epilepsy, Hydrocephalus, Hypoglycemia, Eye infections and injuries to the eye, Ear problems, Puppies are born with a molera, Deafness, Late Onset Ataxia, Primary Lens Luxation (PLL), Canine Spinocerebellar Ataxia (SCA), Posterior luxation, Anterior luxation, Patellar luxation, Arthritis, Legg-Calve-Perthes syndrome, Cataracts|

 |Other Names||Jack-Chi, Jack Russell x Chihuahua|

-These little doggies, also known as ‘Jack Chi's’, are fairly new on the scene and it’s thought development of the breed began around the 1980’s-1990’s.
+These little dogs, also known as ‘Jack Chi's’, are fairly new on the scene and it’s thought the development of the breed began around the 1980s-1990s.
 The breed itself is a cross between a Jack Russell Terrier and the Chihuahua.
 Much of their physical characteristics will vary from dog-to-dog.
-For example, their ears can either be erect, like that of its Chihuahua ancestors, or with a curl-over like the terrier.
+For example, their ears can either be erect, like that of its Chihuahua ancestors or with a curl-over like a terrier.
 However, because of the size of the breeds involved in creating this new doggy, the result is often a teeny-weeny pooch!
 Due to their small size and often very thin, short coats, Jackahuahua's do not like cold weather, so it may be worth investing in a jumper of jacket your little guy can wear during the chillier months!